deepanshs/mrsimulator/docs/user_guide/method/method.rst

 In the example above, the **SymmetryQuery** object is created and assigned to the **TransitionQuery** attribute ``ch1``, i.e., it acts on the isotope in the "first channel".
 Recall that the ``channels`` attribute of the **Method** object holds an ordered list of isotope strings.
-The first, second, and third isotopes in this list are associated with ``ch1``, ``ch2``, and ``ch3``, respectively.
-At the moment, **mrsimulator** only supports up to three channels, although this may be increased in future versions.
+This list's first, second, and third isotopes are associated with ``ch1``, ``ch2``, and ``ch3``, respectively.
+Currently, **mrsimulator** only supports up to three channels, although this may be increased in future versions.

 The **TransitionQuery** object goes into an unordered list in the ``transition_queries`` attribute of a **SpectralEvent** object.
 The **SpectralEvent** object, in turn, is added to an ordered list in the ``events`` attribute of a **SpectralDimension** object.
 All this is illustrated in the code below.

 .. plot::